ahrenstein/docker-sideways-bot/README.md

 Crypto Sideways Bot
 ===================
-This bot is designed to buy and sell cryptocurrency on Coinbase Pro using a USD prefunded portfolio in a sideways fashion.
+This bot is designed to buy and sell cryptocurrency on Gemini ActiveTrader using a USD prefunded portfolio in a sideways fashion.

 USE AT YOUR OWN RISK
 --------------------
-I run this bot full time against my own personal Coinbase Pro account, however I make no warranties that the bot will function.
+I run this bot full time against my own personal Gemini account, however I make no warranties that the bot will function.
 It could crash and miss some price movement, or it could detect and buy at the wrong prices.
 So far it has done well for me, but your mileage may vary.
 As with any open source code: **USE THIS BOT AT YOUR OWN RISK!**

 Limitations
 -----------
 The logic behind price setting is very basic.
-This code was written assuming a dedicated Coinbase Pro profile that will buy/sell all of the currency pair only with this bot.
+This code was written assuming a dedicated Gemini ActiveTrader profile that will buy/sell all of the currency pair only with this bot.
 Manually touching things may corrupt the bot's plan!

 Sideways Movement Method
 ------------------------
-When the bot detects USD in the portfolio it will set a limit order to buy the currency of choice at the specified percentage less than the current price.
+When the bot detects at least $100 in USD in the portfolio it will set a limit order to buy the currency of choice at the specified percentage less than the current price.
 It will also store the current price plus the specified percentage in a file in the config folder of the container for selling.
 When the bot detects any amount of the currency of choice in the portfolio it will read the sell price file and set a limit order to sell at that price.